fbpx

 Going from CAD to BIM to AI-assisted design

-Passive vs. Active Process Execution
+Passive vs. Active Process Execution: What’s the Difference?

 The opposite would be the “passive execution.”
 This is when the software sits there and reacts to user actions.
 Sounds pretty neat.